Australian Couples Estate Planning Bundle

 If the beneficiary is bankrupt:

-• With no superannuation testamentary trust the executor, sadly, sends the estate assets to the Trustee-in-Bankruptcy
+• With no superannuation testamentary trust the executor, sadly, sends the estate assets to the Trustee-in-Bankruptcy.

-As we see above, 58(1)(b) Bankruptcy Act 1966 (Cth) states that ‘after acquired property of the bankrupt vests, as soon as it is acquired by or devolves on the bankrupt in the trustee in bankruptcy.’
+‘after-acquired property of the bankrupt vests, as soon as it is acquired by or devolves on the bankrupt in the trustee in bankruptcy.’

 Without a Bankruptcy Trust in the dead person’s Will, when your parents die, if you are bankrupt, the assets are immediately lost.
-Similarly, you must notify Centrelink immediately when your are on Centrelink and someone dies.
+Similarly, you must notify Centrelink immediately when you are on Centrelink and someone dies.

 “Oh, I thought I could delay getting Probate and not tell the Trustee-in-Bankruptcy, the family court or Centrelink.”